ibm-cloud-docs/solution-tutorials/create-deploy-retrain-machine-learning-model.md

    1. Click on **Pipeline comparison** to view how the top pipelines compare.
    2. Sort the leaderboard by a different metric by selecting the **Rank by** dropdown
    3. Click a pipeline to view more detail about the metrics and performance.

+   You may not say any noted changes in the leadership board as the dataset used in this tutorial is very simple and used only for your understanding of the concepts.
+With other datasets, the rank will vary
+   {:tip}

 8. Next to the model with *Rank 1*, click on **Save as** > **Model**.
 9. Check the details of the model and click **Save**.
 10. In the received notification, click **View in project** then under **Overview** tab check the details of the model.